littlemaneuver/shipping-api/README.md

 ### Seed data

-In case you want test data to be generated you would need to install node modules locally as well.
+To generate test data you would need to install node modules locally as well.
+Related code for data generation is in `db-seed.ts` file.

-1. make sure that postgres db is running and able to accept connections.
+1. make sure that postgres db is running and able to accept connections. (otherwise script would fail, but its fine, you could rerun it).
-1. if you use `nvm` you can run `nvm use` and correct node version should be used.
+1. if you use `nvm` you can run `nvm use` and correct node version should be used, otherwise its adviced to use node v18.
-1. `npm i` to install modules
+1. `npm i` to install modules.
 1. `npm run migration:seed` will add data.

 ### Docs

-Basic swagger doc is available at `localhost:5000/docs`
+Basic swagger doc is available at `localhost:5000/docs`.

 ### Tests